women-who-software/returnship-everydayheroes/src/episodes/ep1/index.md

 videoSourceURL: "https://player.vimeo.com/video/430343600?app_id=122963"
 audioSourceURL: "https://www.buzzsprout.com/1186835/4343081-episode-1-ryan-seamy.mp3"
 guestBio: "Extensive markdown guest bio infomation will be entered in this spot "
+shownotes: ""

+---

-shownotes: "In this episode, our host Angela Rothermel interviews Ryan Seamy, an actor, producer, and blood donor.
+In this episode, our host Angela Rothermel interviews Ryan Seamy, an actor, producer, and blood donor.
 He talks about his experience during the early days of the COVID-19 pandemic.
 Credits: EVERYDAY HEROES: A COVID-19 Podcast.
 Featuring Angela Rothermel and Ryan Seamy.
 Produced by Michael T. Starks.
 Editing Services by Brian Torres, Irlend Productions Independent, LLC.
 All Images and Footage used with Permission & Licensing, Provided by Adobe Stock and Pixabay.com.
 Newsroom One Footage provided by Ryan Seamy.
 "Say a Prayer for the Living" Music, Lyrics & Performed by Michael T. Starks.
 Special Thanks to Karilyn T. Starks.
 Ionogen Media, LLC Copyright 2020.
-All Rights Reserved."
+All Rights Reserved.

----
 Transcript of Episode 1: Ryan Seamy

 “Memories heal the living.
 We pray for the living.”